azconf-dev/home/CODE_OF_CONDUCT.md

 # Contributor Covenant Code of Conduct

-This is the code of conduct for the azconf-dev guthub org.
-The conference will have it's own code of Conduct and will be clearly mentioned in the conference website and welcome note of the conference.
+This is the code of conduct for the azconf-dev github org.
+**The conference will have it's own code of conduct and will be highlighted on the website and welcome note of the conference.**

 ## Our Pledge